Sourabhhsethii/ScalerJs/ReadMe.md

 2.)
 Local Execuction Context

 ## Two Phase
 1.)
-Memory creation phase; All variables will be declared with special keyword undefined.
+Memory creation phase; All variables will be declared with special keyword undefined & Function whole code will be placed.
 2.)
 Code excution phase;